Leather NATO G10 and RAF StrapsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 If you have not ordered from me before, please read down this page before ordering.
 If you have ordered before, you can use the short cuts to the left to jump straight to the section you are interested in.
 If you want to order something that is not covered by the options given in the ordering section, please email me.

-After some customer comments about my standard G10 strap positioning of the buckle on the side of the wrist being uncomfortable I designed a revised "Mark II" design that looks like the standard NATO G10 but places the watch head further down the strap so that the buckle sits under the wrist rather than to the side.
+After receiving some adverse customer comments about my standard G10 being still being uncomfortable due to the positioning of the buckle on the side of the wrist, I did a bit of thinking and designed a revised "Mark II" design that looks like the standard NATO G10 but places the watch head further down the strap so that the buckle sits under the wrist rather than to the side.
 I find these are much more comfortable to wear than the standard G10 design.

 A customer who ordered one of my Mk.
 II G10 straps commented I'm not a fan of most NATOs due to the odd placement of the buckle and normally resort to having to cut the keeper off.
 Your strap is the first that I haven't had to do this with which means I can wear it as intended.
 Perfect.

 Defence Standard (DefStan) 66-47